 Forget perfection: An important thing to remember is that there's really no such thing as the perfect domain name.
 You can waste a lot of time trying to work with your original idea when a perfectly decent domain name is out there right now.
 Why not go back to the drawing board and come up with something new, fresh and memorable?

-For help brainstorming a new name, check out some tips in our post about how to come up with a good domain name.
+For help brainstorming a new name, take a look at some tips in our post about how to come up with a good domain name.

-With these strategies, it’s time to start planning your next move.
-Our last bit of advice, as you may have learned, is that it’s a wise to come up with a few backup names if your top choice isn’t available.
+With these strategies, it's time to start planning your next move.
+Our last bit of advice, as you may have learned, is that it's wise to come up with a few backup names in case your top choice isn't available.

 Ready to take another stab at finding a great domain name?
 Start searching now with Google Domains.